 - Taking and defending depositions

-The course grade is based on classroom participation, performance and written work.
+The course grade is based on written and practical skills-based work product and class participation, as described in the syllabus.
 There is not a final exam.

 |Course Areas of Practice|